 The following best practices essays are excerpted from “Critical Thinking and Clinical Reasoning in the Health Sciences.”
 Each essay provides an example of training reasoning skills and thinking mindset described by international experts in training clinical reasoning.
 Contributors were asked to describe their favorite lesson, but one that could be generalized to other disciplines, and to provide evidence of its effectiveness.Although the specific example lessons described by these authors focus on the content knowledge of their respective practice disciplines, the educational approaches and techniques are highly transferable to all types of training programs and educational projects.
 Download these essays with our…

-Select Tools For Teaching For and About Thinking
+Select Tools For Teaching and Training Critical Thinking